spatie/laravel-database-mail-templates/README.md

 ### Default or custom `MailTemplate`?

 By default this package comes with a `MailTemplate` model that allows you to store the HTML template for a mailable in the database.
-If you don't need to multiple templates for a single mailable, the [default `MailTemplate` model](#default-mailtemplate-model) is way to go.
+If you don't plan on using multiple templates for a single mailable or customizing the `MailTemplate` model, this default model is the way to go.

-However, if you want to use different mail templates for the same mailable or associate mail templates with models in your application, you'll want a [custom `MailTemplate` model](#custom-mailtemplate-model).
+However, if you want to use multiple mail templates for the same mailable based on application logic or customize the mail template model, you'll want a [custom `MailTemplate` model](#custom-mailtemplate-model).

 ### Default `MailTemplate` model

-After installing the package and running `php artisan migrate` you'll have a new table in your database called `mail_templates` that'll be used by the `MailTemplate` model.
+After installing the package and running the migrations you'll have a new table in your database called `mail_templates`.
+This table will be used by the `MailTemplate` model.

-This `MailTemplate` model has a `mailable` property that corresponds to the `Mailable`'s class name.
-The `subject` and `template` properties are both used to store mustache template strings.
+The default `MailTemplate` model has a `mailable` property that corresponds to the `Mailable`'s class name.
+It also has a `subject` and `body` property which are both used to store [mustache template](http://mustache.github.io/) strings.

 You might want to set up a seeder that seeds your application's necessary templates: